-- A.45 The number of claimants within Hull & East Yorkshire steadily declined from approximately 22,500 in 2013 to approximately 9,300 in January 2019 at which point claimant count started to increase.
-Claimant count reached almost 25,000 people by January 2021.
-Expressed as a percentage of the working age population, the claimant count in Hull & East Yorkshire has historically been consistently higher than in England.
-The claimant count averaged a percentage point higher than seen nationally between 2013 and 2021. - A.46 Claimant count as a percentage of working age resident stood at 5.2% in Hull & East Yorkshire and 4.9% in Yorkshire & Humber in November 2021 compared to 4.7% in England.
-At the local geography, claimant count as a percentage of working age residents ranged from 3% in the East Riding of Yorkshire to 7.7% in the City of Kingston upon Hull. - A.47 The local areas of the HEY LEP region have broadly followed the trend in the decline of claimant counts seen at the Humber and national level since 2013, with rates of claimants consistently lower than the national level in only the East Riding of Yorkshire.
-Meanwhile, the claimant count rates in the City of Kingston upon Hull have been consistently higher than the national level over this period.

-- A.48 The impact of the COVID-19 pandemic in 2020 caused a significant increase in claimant counts on a national scale.
+- A.48 The number of claimants within Hull & East Yorkshire steadily declined from approximately 22,500 in 2013 to approximately 9,300 in January 2018, at which point claimant count started to increase.
+Claimant count peaked at 24,500 by January 2021.
+This figure has dropped down to 14,000 by October 2022. - A.49 Nonetheless, the claimant count as a percentage of the working age (16-64) population has been consistently higher in Hull & East Yorkshire than the national average, between 2013-2022.
+This figure peaked in January 2021, at 6.7% in the HEY and 6.2% in England but has since (as of October 2022) dropped to 3.9% and 3.7% respectfully. - A.50 At the local geography, as of October 2022 claimant count as a percentage of working age residents is far higher in Kingston Upon Hull at 5.7% (9,500 claimants), than the East Riding of Yorkshire at 2.4% (4,625 claimants). - A.51 The local areas of the HEY, alongside regional and national figures have all broadly followed the trend in a decline of claimant counts since a peak in 2021.
+However, the claimant count in the East Riding of Yorkshire have remained consistently below the national average across the time period studied, whereas the claimant count rates in Kingston Upon Hull have remained higher than the national average. - A.52 The impact of the COVID-19 pandemic in 2020 caused a significant increase in claimant counts on a national scale.
 By January 2021, the claimant count as a proportion of working age residents reached 6.2% in England and 6.7% in Hull & East Yorkshire, representing a three-percentage point increase since January 2020.
-For Hull & East Yorkshire, the increase from 3.8% to 6.7% between January 2020 and January 2021 represents an additional 11,600 claimants, taking the total claimant count to 25,500 people.
+In absolute terms, for Hull & East Yorkshire, between January 2020 and January 2021 there was an additional

+11,600 claimants, taking the total claimant count to 25,500 people.
 In Yorkshire and Humber, there was an increase from 3.3% to 6.4% between January 2020 and January 2021, equivalent to an additional 105,665 claimants, taking the total claimant count to 218,205 people.

-Trends suggest that employment in Yorkshire & Humber overall was more affected by COVID-19 than the national average. - A.49 With notably higher claimant count levels in the City of Kingston upon Hull before COVID-19, the claimant rate in January 2021 reached 9.5% of the working age population and represented the highest rate of claimants and largest increase (four-percentage points) of local areas within the HEY region.
-Claimant levels increased from 2.3% (January 2020) to 4.4% (January 2021) in the East Riding of Yorkshire, only representing a 2-percentage point increase in claimants. - A.50 The heavy impact of COVID-19 on increasing claimant count can be further explored through analysis of the occupations sought by jobseekers within Hull & East Yorkshire.
+- A.53 The heavy impact of COVID-19 on increasing claimant count can be further explored through analysis of the occupations sought by jobseekers within Hull & East Yorkshire.
 In November 2021, 42% of all jobseekers in the Hull & East Yorkshire sought jobs within sales and customer service occupations, followed by 35% seeking elementary roles and 7% managers and senior officials.
-This reveals that a high proportion of claimants within the HEY LEP region sought low skill jobs and reveals a potential mismatch between the occupations that jobseekers are targeting and the vacancies on offer.
-This also raises questions as to whether low skilled workers have been disproportionately displaced by the impact of COVID-19.
+This reveals that a high proportion of claimants within the HEY region sought low skill jobs and reveals a potential mismatch between the occupations that jobseekers are targeting and the vacancies on offer.
+This also raises questions as to whether low skilled workers have been disproportionately displaced by the impact of COVID-19. - A.54 However, in all the areas studies, it is possible to witness a reduction in claimant count from the latest October 2022 figures.
+In Hull and the East Riding of Yorkshire, the figure stands at 3.9% (October 2022) which equates to 3,740 less claimants than January 2022.
+Nationally, the figure is slightly lower at 3.7%, which is lower than Kingston upon Hull (5.7%), but higher than the East Riding of Yorkshire (2.4%).

-Figure A.11 Humber Claimant Count and Alternative Claimant Count, 2015-2021
+Figure A.11 Hull and East Yorkshire Claimant Count and Alternative Claimant Count, 2016-2022